 If you can, ask for feedback on your performance to help you improve your interview style.

-For more help with overcoming job interview nerves and how to give a winning performance, ask about Glide Outplacement’s career coaching.
+If you are receiving outplacement services, practise with your consultant.
+Otherwise for more help with overcoming job interview nerves and how to give a winning performance, get in touch about career coaching.